 Germany and Nicaragua have enjoyed a long‑standing close friendship for many decades.
 This is partly due to the solidarity movements in both eastern and western Germany in the 1980s when the civil war was raging in Nicaragua.
-Thanks to 30 town twinnings and intensive development cooperation, relations between the two societies are still good today.
+Thanks to 30 town twinnings and intensive development cooperation, relations between the two societies remain good.

 There are close historical ties between the two countries dating back to the 19th century when Germans emigrated to Nicaragua.
 The German influence can be felt even today, particularly in the coffee‑growing region in northern Nicaragua.
-Around 1500 German nationals live in Nicaragua and several hundred Nicaraguans in Germany.
+Around 1500 German nationals live in Nicaragua and a few hundred Nicaraguans in Germany.

-Besides In addition to the German Embassy, German institutions active in Nicaragua include the German‑Nicaraguan Chamber of Commerce and Industry, the a bilingual German School Deutsche Schule Managua, the German Academic Exchange Service (DAAD), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Kreditanstalt für Wiederaufbau (KfW), and the Friedrich‑Ebert‑Stiftung and numerous other German NGOs.
+In addition to the German Embassy, German institutions active in Nicaragua include the German‑Nicaraguan Chamber of Commerce and Industry, a bilingual German School, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Kreditanstalt für Wiederaufbau (KfW), and the Friedrich‑Ebert‑Stiftung and numerous other German NGOs.

-Nicaragua was a priority country of German development cooperation until the end of 2011.
-The main aim of Germany’s engagement there was reducing poverty.
-In response to growing democratic deficits in Nicaragua, such as the controversial elections in November 2011, the German Government decided to restrict oOfficial development cooperation between Germany and Nicaragua focuses on to the priority area of water.
-The aim of this programme is to strengthen national institutions in this area sector so as to ensure sustainable management of national water resources and improved access to affordable and qualitatively adequate drinking-water and sanitation services for the general population.
+Governmental development cooperation between Germany and Nicaragua focuses on water.
+The aim of this programme is to strengthen national institutions in this sector so as to ensure sustainable management of national water resources and improved access to affordable and qualitatively adequate drinking-water and sanitation services for the general population.
 Through regional programmes, Germany is also supporting the development of renewable energies.

-With aggregate development cooperation worth one billion euros, Germany has so far been one of the country’s principal bilateral donors in this area.
-Among other measures, Germany cancelled Nicaragua’s bilateral debts totalling 492 million euros in June 2004 under the Heavily Indebted Poor Countries (HIPC) Initiative.
+With aggregate development cooperation worth 1 billion euros, Germany has so far been one of the country’s principal bilateral donors.
+Germany, for example, cancelled Nicaragua’s bilateral debts totalling 492 million euros in June 2004 under the Heavily Indebted Poor Countries (HIPC) Initiative.

-There is also extensive and long‑standing nongovernmental cooperation through churches, private bodies, political foundations and numerous town‑twinning arrangements.
-In addition, the German Government financially supports the work of multilateral institutions active in Nicaragua, such as the World Bank, the Inter‑American Development Bank, the International Monetary Fund and various United Nations agencies.
+There is also extensive and long‑standing non‑governmental cooperation through churches, private bodies, political foundations and numerous town‑twinning arrangements.
+In addition, the Federal Government financially supports the work of multilateral institutions active in Nicaragua, such as the World Bank, the Inter‑American Development Bank, the International Monetary Fund and the United Nations.

 Culture and education